wp-plugins/huzzaz-video-gallery/readme.txt

 = What types of videos can I add to my video gallery? = YouTube and Vimeo videos can both be shown

-= How do I add videos and reorganize my video gallery? = This can be done directly on Huzzaz or using the Huzzaz bookmarklet.
-On Huzzaz you can drag and drop videos to reorganize and add videos to your collection in a variety of ways.
-The [bookmarklet](http://huzzaz.com/collect) can be used to add videos from any website straight to your Huzzaz collections.
-Your video gallery will be synced automagically.
+= How do I add videos to my video gallery? =
+1. Copy & paste YouTube or Vimeo video links
+1. Use the Huzzaz bookmarklet
+1. Add videos from Huzzaz video collections
+1. Use the Huzzaz video search to look for YouTube and Vimeo videos simultaneously

+Your video gallery will automatically sync and update with your Huzzaz video collection.

+= How do reorganize my video gallery? =
+Just drag any video and drop it wherever you want when viewing your video collection on Huzzaz.com

 = How do I create a video collection on Huzzaz? =
-Sign up [here](http://huzzaz.com/beta/join) and create a collection
+Sign up [here](http://huzzaz.com/beta/join) and create a collection.

+= Where do i get the Huzzaz bookmarklet? =
+Right [here](http://huzzaz.com/collect).
+Now you will be add videos to your own website while browsing YouTube, Vimeo, or any other website with YouTube/Vimeo videos.

 == Screenshots ==